UnrealKaraulov/bspguy/README.md

 4. Click the `FGDs` tab and add the full or relative path to your mod_name.fgd.
 Click `Apply Changes`.
     - This will give point entities more colorful cubes, and enable the `Attributes` tab in the `Keyvalue editor`.

-bspguy saves configuration files to executable folder
+newbspguy saves configuration files to executable folder

 ## Command Line